 The last stride of the approach to the first hurdle is shortened in order to allow the take-off leg to move rapidly under the hips.
 This ensures that a fast-effective drive can be made across the hurdle.
 The take-off distance is 1.98 metres to 2.29 metres (6½ to 7½ feet) from the hurdle.
 The body's centre of gravity is ahead of the foot on take-off.

 The action of the leading leg:

 The action of the trailing leg:

-Many young athletes have a tendency to drop the trail leg off to the side after it has crossed the barrier.
+Many young athletes have tend to drop the trail leg off to the side after it has crossed the barrier.
 This has the effect of making the first stride short and pulling the athlete off balance.
 The trail leg must be pulled through high and fast so that the first stride is fast & .

 As in sprinting, the arms act to balance the body and counter the rotations produced by the legs.
 The arm opposite to the lead leg leads the action into the hurdle and pushes/dives forwards as the lead leg rises .
 The other arm should be taken back in normal sprinting action.
-As the trail leg comes round the leading arm swings back and wide to counter the rotation of the trail leg .
+As the trail leg comes around the leading arm swings back and wide to counter the rotation of the trail leg .

 Running Between Hurdles

 Three strides are used to cover the ground between the hurdles.
 To achieve this, the athlete has to modify his sprinting technique to make it fit the gap.
 A fast leg cadence and a shorter stride length is needed.
 The athlete may have to use a lower knee lift than in normal sprinting with an emphasis on leg speed.
 The correct range of movement and speed can be achieved by training over hurdles that are slightly closer together than normal.